Build a Narrative on a Storyboard

 - Dream up one or more visualizations you might create using imaginary data.

-Spread out these sheets like a storyboard to define the sequence of your narrative, as shown in Figure 16.1.
-Imagine them as preliminary slides for your presentation desk, or paragraphs and pictures for your written report or web page, for how you plan to explain the process to your audience.
-Or if you prefer digital over paper, another option is to convert blocks of text and images from your sheets into a Google Slides presentation or a draft Google Document, or your preferred tools for telling the data story.
+Spread out these sheets like a storyboard to define the sequence of your narrative, as shown in Figure 15.1.
+Imagine them as preliminary slides for your presentation, or paragraphs and pictures for your written report or web page, for how you will explain the process to your audience.
+If you prefer to construct your storyboard digitally, another option is to convert blocks of text and images from your sheets into a Google Slides presentation or a draft Google Document, or your preferred tools for telling the data story.
 Of course, it’s perfectly normal to update the sheets you created at the beginning of your project to reflect changes in your thinking.
 For example, you may have refined your research question, found new sources during your search, and of course, turned your imagined visualizations into actual tables, charts, or maps with real data.

 Let’s enrich your storyboard by adding content about what you discovered while searching, cleaning, analyzing, and visualizing your data.
 Select only your most meaningful tables, charts, or maps.
 Print them out on separate sheets of paper, or download static images or capture screenshots to place them in your draft slides or document.
-Leave room for you to write text at the top and bottom of each table, chart, or map in order to tell your data story.
-Here are the next two steps:
+Leave room for you to write at the top and bottom of each table, chart, or map in order to tell your data story.

-For example, we started our own data storyboard in chapter 2 to define our problem statement: To learn more about readers’ backgrounds in order to write a better data visualization book that meets their needs.
-[TODO: Revise earlier chapter text to match?]
-We collected data from over 3,000 readers of an earlier draft of this book who responded to our online survey and agreed that we would publicly share the survey results, as we discussed in chapter 3.
-We cleaned up the data as described in chapter 5 because some responses were partially empty or contained locations that could not be accurately geocoded.
-Then we looked for meaningful comparisons as described in chapter 6 and visualized our most interesting results in two ways.
-We created a scatter chart as described in chapter 7 and also a point map as described in chapter 8.
+For example, we started to sketch our own data storyboard in chapter 2 to define our problem statement: We need to find out our readers’ backgrounds and interests about data visualization, in order to write a better introductory guide that meets their needs.
+We collected data from over 3,000 readers of an earlier draft of this book who responded to our online survey and agreed that we would publicly share the survey results, as we discussed in chapter 2.
+We cleaned up the data as described in chapter 4 because some responses were partially empty or contained locations that could not be accurately geocoded.
+Then we looked for meaningful comparisons as described in chapter 5 and visualized our most interesting results in two ways.
+We created a scatter chart as described in chapter 6 and also a point map as described in chapter 7.
 For this chapter, we followed our own advice above by writing short summaries at the top of each visualization, and explaining why it matters at the bottom.

-What did we discover in our survey?
+What did we discover in our reader survey about the earlier draft of this book?
+And how did we respond to the key data findings?
 First, over 70 percent of readers who responded live outside of North America.
-Most notably, 35 percent reside in Asia, 20 percent in Europe, 6 percent each in Africa and South America, and 3 percent in Oceania, as shown in the left side of Figure 16.2.
+Most notably, 35 percent reside in Asia, 20 percent in Europe, 6 percent each in Africa and South America, and 3 percent in Oceania, as shown in the left side of Figure 15.2.
 Our first draft of the book mostly included examples from Hartford, Connecticut, where we both worked.
 While we knew that our book had a global audience, we were surprised to see how many readers—among those who responded to the survey—live outside of the United States.
-In order to be more inclusive and expand our international audience, we have revised the book to add more sample charts and maps from other regions where readers live.
-[TODO: we need to work more on this!]
+In order to be more inclusive and expand our international audience, we revised the book to add more sample charts and maps from other regions around the world.
 Second, we learned that readers who responded to our survey have relatively high levels of education, but limited data visualization experience.
-In particular, 89 percent reported completing the equivalent of a college degree (16 or more years of schooling), and 64% of these rated themselves as data visualization beginners (either 1 or 2 on the 5-point experiential scale), as shown in the right side of Figure 16.2.
+In particular, 89 percent reported completing the equivalent of a college degree (16 or more years of schooling), and 64% of these rated themselves as data visualization beginners (either 1 or 2 on the 5-point experiential scale), as shown in the right side of Figure 15.2.
 In our earlier draft of the book, our primary audience were college undergraduates, and we were uncertain about the reading and background levels of other readers.
 Based on the survey responses, we revised the manuscript to add deeper concepts about data visualization, because we believe most of our readers can grasp them, yet we continue to write at an introductory level that assumes no prior knowledge beyond a secondary school or early college education.
 Now we can add these new sheets to our storyboard.

-Insert your new data visualization sheets (or slides, or blocks of text and images) into your storyboard.
+Let’s pivot back to your storyboard.
+Insert your new data visualization sheets (or slides, or blocks of text and images) into the pages you’ve already assembled.
 As you complete your work, your layout might look something like this:

 - problem statement